 If you're looking for a metric to compete with, Bryant recommends trying to work your way up to 10,000 steps, which will help you burn about 1,000 calories.

-How can you maximize your time spent walking?
+How can you burn more calories while walking?

 If you're looking for a full-body workout, it's possible to amp up your walking routine by changing the terrain.